 If you only think of marijuana’s high when you think of THC, you most likely only know about its one type — delta 9 THC.
 It differs from delta 8 with its chemical structure; therefore, it produces different effects.

-Both delta 9 and delta 8 THC deliver their results through the interaction with the human endocannabinoid system (ECS).
+Both delta 9 and delta 8 THC deliver their results through interaction with the human endocannabinoid system (ECS).
 These two cannabinoids bind to the CB1 and CB2 receptors in the brain, nervous system, and immune cells, but delta 8’s different molecular structure causes less psychoactive effects than the famous delta 9 THC.

 The primary difference between the effects of the two variants of THC is that delta 8 has lower about 50% less psychoactive potency, which results in a smoother ‘high.’

 If you’ve experienced anxiety, rapid heartbeat, or even paranoia after consuming delta 9 THC, these side effects are less likely with delta 8 THC.
 The latter produces more relaxing and anti-anxiety effects, and you’ll have less psychoactive experience than with delta 9 THC.

 The Effects of Delta 8 THC Gummies On the Body

 The new famous variant of THC works with your mind and body, and when you feel less anxious and more clear-headed, it’s much easier to notice some of the effects of delta 8 THC.

 Delta 8 THC affects the body by interacting with CB2 receptors in the ECS, which exist in the peripheral nervous system and play a crucial role in regulating immune functioning.
-The interaction with CB2 receptors doesn’t cause psychoactive effects, rather the noticeable outcomes on your body.
+The interaction with CB2 receptors doesn’t cause psychoactive effects, but rather noticeable outcomes on your body.

-Although the cannabinoid’s effects vary across consumers, most commonly, delta 8 THC makes the body and muscles relax; it will most likely stimulate your appetite and even make you feel weightless as if you were floating.
+Although the cannabinoid’s effects vary across consumers, most commonly, delta 8 THC relaxes the body and muscles; it will most likely stimulate your appetite and even make you feel weightless as if you were floating.
 Some claim delta 8 THC makes them fall asleep more quickly and sleep through the night.

 The Effects of Delta 8 Gummies On the Mind